Introducing Adaptive Continuous Adversarial Training (ACAT) to Enhance ML Robustness: Introduction

 \section{Introduction}

 The most popular machine learning (ML) approach is supervised learning \cite{sarker2021machine}, where labeled datasets are used to train algorithms to classify data or predict outcomes accurately.
-However, in network and cybersecurity, acquiring ground truth (labels) for ML training datasets presents a challenging and costly endeavor \cite{apruzzese2022sok}.
+However, in network and cybersecurity, acquiring ground truth (labels) for ML training datasets presents a challenging and costly endeavor \cite{apruzzese2022sok} \cite{ahmed2022machine}.
 ML is also prone to adversarial attacks that aim to trick ML models, making them produce faulty predictions.
 These attacks pose a significant threat to ML systems.
-On the other hand, adversarial training, a process that involves augmenting training data with correctly labeled adversarial examples, has been shown to improve the robustness of ML models against adversarial attacks \cite{abou2020evaluation} \cite{abou2020investigating}.
+As a defense against adversarial attacks, adversarial training, a process that involves augmenting training data with correctly labeled adversarial examples, has been shown to improve the robustness of ML models \cite{abou2020evaluation} \cite{abou2020investigating}.
 In adversarial training, training data is expanded by adding adversarial perturbations to some samples with known ground truth.
-Therefore, the scarcity of labeled training data in network and cybersecurity domains also affects the availability of adversarial training samples.
+The effectiveness of adversarial training is influenced by the quality and quantity of the original labeled data.
+Having more data allows for the generation of a wider variety of adversarial examples, which can potentially improve the model's robustness against such attacks.
+This is particularly relevant in network and cybersecurity domains, where scarcity of labeled training data can hinder the adversarial training process.

 Another concern about the use of ML is ``concept drift'', which pertains to the unanticipated statistical changes in the characteristics of the prediction target \cite{lu2018learning}.
 Concept drift signifies that what is considered ``normal'' evolves over time, causing ML models to produce inaccurate predictions.
 In domains such as network and cybersecurity, where adversaries frequently modify their tactics \cite{casas2019should}, concept drift is highly prone to manifest.
 To counter concept drift in ML, several techniques can be employed.
 One of the simplest and most intuitive methods is to periodically retrain the model using the most recent data.
 This ensures that the model adapts to the changes in the underlying data distribution.